11th National Deafblind Conference, 2022

 The latest research developments and service improvements in the specialised world of deafblindness will be showcased.
 This is particularly pertinent with the rapid changes that have been required to adapt to living with COVID in 2020/21 and beyond.
 This conference is an opportunity to learn from one another, for professional collaborations, education to the broader community on the support needs of people who are deafblind, friendships and networks to develop and a national agenda of important issues to be established particularly in the current COVID environment.

 The conference will be a hybrid event – hosted online simultaneously with a face to face event in Perth, Western Australia.
-The pre-conference and main conference will both start at 9am and will conclude at 5pm on Friday the 1st of July, 2022.
+There will also be Conference Hubs located in Melbourne and the Hunter Valley where a selection of the presentations will be shown.

 About the Conference